Ladder99/ladder99/services/adapter/README.md

 # ladder99-adapter

-NodeJS program with JS plugins for each device/datasource.
+MTConnect Adapter - NodeJS program with plugins for different datasources.

+Plugins convert from machine data to SHDR representation, send on to MTConnect Agent.

+The core component is the cache - dataitems are written there, then calculations are run on the cache items and output to SHDR.